Pregnant in Paris: that was me in 1970, with not a female relative in sight.

 Transitions, whether we like it or not, are always happening.
 Transitions are part of life.

-There are processes that can help.
 Childbirth instructors give breathing techniques.
 Another excellent strategy for any kind of transition is mindfulness: staying present, whatever the moment brings.
 And there is something else, that has supported people since ancient times.

 I describe such rituals in detail in my book Celebrating the Southern Seasons, which some of you know well.
 At Matariki, Maori welcome in a new year.
 At Te Koanga they plant kumara with rituals of chanting and offering.
 At Samhain, the Celts lit bonfires to light the way into the dark of winter.
-At Winter solstice, communities throughout Europe enacted fire ceremonies to align with the birth of the sun, almost as if not to notice, not to welcome in the sun’s return, might make it go away.
+At winter solstice, communities throughout Europe enacted fire ceremonies to align with the birth of the sun, almost as if not to notice, not to welcome in the sun’s return, might make it go away.

 Rituals are the sacred holders of your times of transition.